top of page

 • a known physiological response

-• temporary and self resolving
+• temporary and self resolving without intervention

 • eased by slowing the breath and grounding the body